Code of Business Conduct and Ethics

 - distributing copies of the Code annually via email to each employee with a reminder that each employee is responsible for reading, understanding and complying with the Code;

-- updating the Code as needed and alerting employees to any updates, with appropriate approval of the Nominating and Corporate Governance Committee of the Board of Directors, to reflect changes in the law, MannKind operations and in recognized best practices, and to reflect MannKind experience; and
+- updating the Code as needed and alerting employees to any updates, with appropriate approval of the Audit Committee of the Board of Directors, to reflect changes in the law, MannKind operations and in recognized best practices, and to reflect MannKind experience; and

 - otherwise promoting an atmosphere of responsible and ethical conduct.